 The Buffalo Billfold Company

-Being conscientious about climate change, we decided to ask ourselves a question.
+We must now ask a critical question, because we’re conscientious of climate change.
 Which animal emits more CO2, the American Bison or Cattle?
 To our great relief, we don’t need to switch our product line!

 - For every 1kg of weight (plus dung, transportation, etc) in an American Bison, there will be 25-31kg CO2e emissions.